0x41gawor/kri-kolos2/KRI kolos2.md

 # VxLAN

+VPLS jest do łączenia site'ów, VxLAN do chmury.
+LAN SERVICE - usługą jest sieć LAN; x - extensible

 **Virtual Extensible LAN (VXLAN)** is a network virtualization technology that <u>attempts to address the scalability problems associated with large cloud computing deployments</u>.
 It uses a VLAN-like encapsulation technique to **encapsulate OSI layer 2 Ethernet frames within layer 4 UDP datagrams**,] VXLAN endpoints, which terminate VXLAN tunnels and may be either virtual or physical switch ports, are known as **VXLAN tunnel endpoints** (VTEPs).

 VXLAN is an evolution of efforts to standardize on an overlay encapsulation protocol.
 Compared to VLAN (czyli po prostu te tagi) which provides limited number of layer-2 VLANs (typically using 12-bit VLAN ID), VXLAN increases scalability up to 16 million logical networks (with 24-bit VNID) and allows for layer-2 adjacency across IP networks.

-VPLS jest chyba słabo nadający się do Data Center, więc w DC używa się VxLAN.
+VLAN jest chyba słabo nadający się do Data Center, więc w DC używa się VxLAN.

 ![image-20230613225511997](img\image-20230613225511997.png)